eaglesakura/flutter_monolith/monolith_install/README.md

 - Configure appropriate authentication credentials in CI/CD environments

 Optimized for distributing sensitive files commonly used in mobile app development, such as Keystore files, certificates, and API configuration files.

+**Version Compatibility**: This package maintains compatibility with the latest monolith ecosystem, ensuring reliable integration across all project management features.